davetlewis-van/sparkify-etl/README.md

 ## About this project

-The purpose of this project is to define and populate an analytics database for Sparkify data analysts to perform song play analysis.
+The purpose of this project is to define and populate an analytics database for Sparkify data analysts to use to perform their song play analysis.
+The project consists of the the following: - The `sparkifydb` database, a set of tables designed for performing efficient analytic queries. - Extract, Transform, Load (ETL) scripts to pull data from JSON files and load it into the database.

 ## Getting started with the project